JDSweeney1/JDSweeney1.github.io/_posts/2017-12-08-surfs_up_the_cli_gem_project.markdown

 ---
 layout: post
 title:      "Surfs Up!
 The CLI Gem Project"
-date:       2017-12-09 01:07:01 +0000
+date:       2017-12-08 20:07:02 -0500
 permalink:  surfs_up_the_cli_gem_project
 ---

-   Wow, what an expeirence.
+   Wow, what an experience.
 Going through the program, I often worried I was missing some key points or there was a major section I had missed.
 All of this was due to the fact that I had not yet gone through a project from start to finish, therefore unable to judge how well I knew my stuff.
 This is where all of that was put to rest.
 I knew it all...

    Who am I kidding??
 I started this project like a dog who got his head stuck in the bag of chips he wasn't supposed to be eating (`fido = Dog.bad`).
 I was lost, confused and thought 'well, this is how it ends'.
 Seriously, On top of that, I thought that this, of all the lessons available, would be a fantastic time to move from Learn IDE to using the Command prompt and Atom.
 Go me!